Skip to main content

 Pages in the zkVM are analogous a page in an operating system, and in particular this term was chosen in reference to memory paging, or swapping, systems.
 Execution of a program is split into continuation segments.
 Between segments, the zkVM essentially hibernates, saving all working memory to the host; as a CPU would use a hard drive.

 The first time a page is accessed in a segment, it needs to be paged-in, loading it from the host.
 Confirming the page is correct, the guest verifies a Merkle inclusion proof for the page against the image ID.
+Note as well that the address of the program counter must be paged-in, as instructions are loaded from memory.
 These hashing operations required take a number of cycles.

 If, after profiling your application, you learn page-in and page-out operations are a significant overhead, you can optimize your application by reducing it's memory usage and locality.
 This will be somewhat similar to optimizing for data locality and L1/2 cache usage.
 Using fewer pages, using the same page repeatedly instead of a random access pattern, and condensing the range of addresses accessed can all help reduce paging overhead.
 It's best to experiment.